jncc/scottish-lidar/README.md

 Page structure
 --------------

-The web application consists of several html "content" pages plus a page that holds the single-page React app.
-It has been designed to be hosted in production on a static web host.
-There is no dynamic web server, and we make do with direct calls to the JNCC Catalog database API.
+The web application consists of several html "content" pages plus a page that holds a single-page React app.
+It has been designed carefully to be hosted in production on a "static" web host.
+There is no dynamic web server, and we make do with direct client-side calls to the JNCC Catalog database API.

     - /                         - home page       (index.html)
     - /data                     - the react app   (data.html)
     - /data#/list                   - the list screen
     - /data#/list?lidar/phase-1     - the list screen, filtered
     - /data#/map                    - the map screen
-    - /data#/map?c=lidar/phase-1    - the map screen (?not sure yet?)
     - /data#/download               - the download screen
     - /about                    - about page      (about.html)
     - /contribute               - contribute page (contribute.html)